KNDD: Program Director and Morning show changes

 For many years, the station's morning show was titled "The Morning End", and was hosted by Andy Savage.
 Savage was let go in 2003 when his contract expired.
 After a period of music-based shows, The Adam Carolla Show, syndicated from Los Angeles, began airing in morning drive time in 2006.

 In May 2006, long time program director Phil Manning announced that he was leaving the station.
 Scott Geiger, also known as Lazlo, of sister station KRBZ in Kansas City, was named the new program director on June 1, 2006.
 In November 2006, he began hosting afternoons with a simulcast of his KRBZ show, which was co-hosted by his then-wife Afentra Bandokoudis, under "The Church of Lazlo" moniker.

 In June 2008, KNDD announced that Mike Kaplan would be replacing Geiger as program director.
 Kaplan had previously served as operations manager for two of Entercom's stations in New Orleans.
 KNDD also announced that Geiger would stay on as a DJ, and continue to host his afternoon show "The Church of Lazlo."
 On July 17, Lazlo and Afentra announced that they would depart KNDD.
 On August 25, both "Afentra's Big Fat Morning Buzz" and "The Church of Lazlo" returned to Kansas City on KRBZ.

 In February 2009, the syndicated Adam Carolla Show was cancelled, leaving KNDD without a morning show.
 After an on-air search for a new morning host that featured well known DJs and local musicians, Whitney "Red" Knoerlein was named host of a freshly resurrected version of The Morning End.
 The current wake-up host is Gregr.

 In April 2013, program director Mike Kaplan, who became Program Director at alternative rock station KYSR in Los Angeles, was replaced by Garett Michaels.
+Michaels was replaced by Leslie Scott, who lasted until 2024.
+Christine Malovetz currently oversees the station, along with other Audacy alternative stations from offices in New York City.

+In September 2020, Entercom made sweeping changes at its alternative stations across the country in response to revenue declines related to the COVID-19 pandemic.
+All of KNDD's DJs were laid off except for morning host Gregr, who would now be heard on other Entercom stations as well.
+The replacement DJs were voice tracked from other markets.
+The music at KNDD and Entercom's other alternative stations would drastically shift toward pop and TikTok artists at this time under the direction of former KNDD program director Mike Kaplan.
+This move was a failure and the stations would shift back toward alternative rock within a couple of years.
+In 2023, the station brought back its Locals Only Sunday night local music show.